jiaoshuntian/ivory-operator/docs/content/architecture/disaster-recovery.md

 Any replicas created in the standby cluster are known as cascading replicas, i.e., replicas replicating from a database server that itself is replicating from another database server.
-More information about [cascading replication](https://www.postgresql.org/docs/current/warm-standby.html#CASCADING-REPLICATION) can be found in the IvorySQL documentation.
+More information about [cascading replication](https://www.postgresql.org/docs/current/warm-standby.html#CASCADING-REPLICATION) can be found in the PostgreSQL documentation.

 Because standby clusters are effectively read-only, certain functionality that involves making changes to a database, e.g., IvorySQL user changes, is